 - What makes you light up when you think or talk about it?

-- What do you enjoy to do outside of school?
+- What do you enjoy doing outside of school?

 Intention becomes action: